Jamie Lee Curtis: 2007–2017: Return to acting and Scream Queens

-In October 2006, Curtis told Access Hollywood that she had closed the book on her acting career to focus on her family.
-She returned to acting after being cast in June 2007 in Disney's live-action-animated film Beverly Hills Chihuahua, co-starring opposite Piper Perabo as one of three live-action characters in the film.
+Curtis returned to acting after being cast in June 2007 in Disney's live-action-animated film Beverly Hills Chihuahua, starring opposite Piper Perabo as one of three live-action characters in the film.
 She also starred in the 2010 comedy film You Again, opposite Kristen Bell and Sigourney Weaver.
-Curtis had voice roles in the animated films The Little Engine That Could (2011) and From Up on Poppy Hill (2011).
-This was followed by supporting roles in the neo-noir mystery film Veronica Mars (2014) and the biographical drama film Spare Parts (2015).
-In 2016, IndieWire named her one of the best actors never to have received an Academy Award nomination (Curtis received her first Academy Award nomination in 2023).
+Curtis had voice roles in the animated films The Little Engine That Could (2011) and the English language version of From Up on Poppy Hill (2013).